 The study area is situated within the Algonquin Highlands physiographic region which is characterized by an extensive tract of shallow soil over granite or other hard Precambrian bedrock (Chapman and Putnam 1984:211).
 The relief is generally rough with rounded knobs and ridges, some up to 170 m high.
-Surficial geological mapping indicates that the study area is underlain by Precambrian bedrock.
+Surficial geological mapping indicates that the study area is underlain by Precambrian bedrock (Map 5).
 The soil survey of Frontenac County shows the survey property consists of the Tweed Sandy Loam complex, comprised of shallow, calcareous sandy loam till and acidic with low fertility, usually associated with rock outcrops, rough topography, stones and swamps.
-In general, these are not considered arable soils but are well draining (Hoffman et al. 1967).
-Topographic mapping at 2 m contours shows the area around the subject property consists of a gentle slope down to the water on either shoreline, with elevations ranging between 260 m and 264 m above sea level (masl).
+In general, these are not considered arable soils but are well draining (Hoffman et al. 1967; see Map 5).
+Topographic mapping at 2 m contours shows the study area consists of a gentle slope down to the water on either shoreline, with elevations ranging between 260 m and 264 m above sea level (masl; see Map 5).